-When my wife Alicia and I began our annual road trip from Indianapolis to Los Angeles on March 12, the coronavirus pandemic was still considered a “China problem”.
+When my wife Alicia and I began our annual road trip from Indianapolis to Los Angeles on March 12, 2020, the Coronavirus pandemic was still considered a “China problem”.

 China began reporting deaths in January due to an epidemic in Wuhan.
 But news of a new virus on the other side of the Pacific Ocean seemed no more relevant than routine reports of epidemics, pestilence, and wars in other parts of the world.

 We would drive nowhere near to Washington State on our planned route and Seattle is over 1,100 miles from LA.

 Surely the virus would be contained by quarantining anyone coming to the States from China.
 Nevertheless, we added two surgical masks, a large container of disinfectant wipes, and bottles of hand sanitizer to our baggage.

 Our first destination was Kansas City.
 News reports on the radio about the spread of the coronavirus were a little worrisome as we drove across Indiana, Illinois, and Missouri.
 But traffic on I-70 was normal.

 No one seemed to be particularly concerned about the coronavirus at the gas and food stops we made along I-70.
 There was an outdoor concert in the Power and Light District that night we planned to attend.
 When we arrived, we discovered it was canceled.

 But the restaurants in downtown KC were open and no particular precautions were being taken by servers or patrons.

 We stopped in Manhattan, Kansas, the next day for a walking tour of Kansas State University.
 The University opened in 1863.
 The 19th Century castle-like limestone buildings in the center of the campus gave Alicia and me an eerie feeling.

 Not because of the architecture, but because we were the only people walking around the campus.
 All the buildings were locked up.
 It was spring break, but campuses don’t become ghost towns during a normal break in the academic calendar.